Signs of Nursing Home Abuse

-There are a number of different warning signs of nursing home concerns that a resident is not receiving adequate health care.
+There are a number of different warning signs of nursing home abuse or neglect that could suggest that a facility is not providing adequate health care.
 In many cases, these warning signs will go unnoticed until it is too late.
 In other cases, these warning signs are simply brushed off by family members and friends.
-And, in even more cases, these warning signs are hidden behind closed doors.
+In even more cases, these warning signs are hidden behind closed doors.
 Whatever the case, it is important to be on the lookout for any signs of nursing home abuse or neglect.
 Nursing homes are supposed to be a place of support and security; however, this is not always the case.
-If you notice any warning signs that a nursing home is not up to standard, then it is important to contact a elderly abuse attorney immediately.
+If you notice any warning signs that a nursing home is not up to standard, report the abuse, then it is important to contact a elderly abuse attorney to get accountability.

 Physical Signs of Nursing Home Abuse